sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 ### Create

-Generate a graphQL mutation that create a new entity.
+Generate a graphQL mutation that create a new entity, This Mutation will expect an typeInput as argument.
 **Default name:** '\<Type>Create' (e.g. : 'CarCreate').
 ```gql
 mutation CreateCar($input: CarInput!) {